Skip to main content

 Performance review calibration is a process that aims to make reviews fair and consistent across managers, departments, and even job levels.
 Running calibrations can help improve the accountability of your reviews and ensure every employee receives fair feedback.

 Say one manager on your team is more laid-back.
 If they believe their employee has completed every one of their tasks for the year successfully, they might rank them a “4 out of 4” on the next performance review.
 Now, say another manager in the same department is a bit more strict.
-She might recognize that her direct report also completed every one of their tasks successfully, but notice that the employee did not go above and beyond in their role this year.
-Come review time, this manager might award her report a “3 out of 4” since they met, but did not exceed expectations.
+She might recognize that her direct report also completed every one of their tasks successfully, but she noticed that the employee did not go above and beyond in their role this year.
+Come review time, this manager might award her report a “3 out of 4” since they met but did not exceed expectations.
 Put another way, two individuals with nearly identical performance could receive two very different scores.

 In calibration conversations, every manager on your team comes together to discuss their ratings and the specific criteria they used to rank their employees.
 In these conversations, Manager A and B can align on what constitutes a “3” versus a “4” to ensure that both of their direct reports are appropriately ranked and rewarded.
 This creates a more equitable and fair review process by establishing specific guidelines so that one employee’s chance of receiving a raise or promotion isn’t affected by their manager’s subjective interpretation of the rating scale.